 Effective Articulation Group Activities

-It can be challenging to effectively meet the needs of larger articulation groups.
-A few years ago, when I had a large group of ‘r’ students, I started using articulation themed coloring sheets.
-What I found was that a) my students loved to color, b) it kept them engaged, c) was easy to prep, d) could be taken home for homework, and e) allowed me to focus on individuals during the sessions.
+It can be challenging to meet the needs of larger articulation groups effectively.
+A few years ago, when I had a large group of ‘r’ students, I started using articulation-themed coloring sheets.
+What I found was that a) my students loved to color, b) it kept them engaged, c) it was easy to prep, d) it could be taken home for homework, and e) allowed me to focus on individuals during the sessions.
 Don’t get me wrong, I love playing games in therapy, but I have found this to be an effective tool.

 Setting up articulation folders/notebooks

 At the beginning of this school year, I made a folder and spiral notebook for each student.
-I print out articulation practice sheets for student and put them in their folder.
-They can then add the sheet to their spiral notebook or keep it in their folder or take home.
+I print out articulation practice sheets for students and put them in their folders.
+They can then add the sheet to their spiral notebook, keep it in their folder, or take it home.

 Over the last year, I have created articulation activities to use with your folders and notebooks.
 I have also purchased some great activities from fellow speech therapists on Teachers Pay Teachers.
 Check them out below!